ClosingBracket/osv/README.md

 ## Testing

-OSv comes with around 130 unit tests that get executed upon every commit.
+OSv comes with around 130 unit tests that get executed upon every commit and run on ScyllaDB servers.
 There are also number of extra tests located under `tests/` sub-tree that are not automated at this point.

 You can run unit tests in number of ways: